Kšyštof Lavrinovič

-Kšyštof Lavrinovič (Krzysztof Ławrynowicz; born 1 November 1979) is a Lithuanian professional basketball player for the BC Vytis of the National Basketball League.
-He plays at the power forward and center positions.
+Kšyštof Lavrinovič (Krzysztof Ławrynowicz; born 1 November 1979) is a Lithuanian former professional basketball player.
+During his playing career, he played at the power forward and center positions.
+Lavrinovič was a two-time All-EuroLeague selection.

 Professional career

-Lavrinovič was a two-time All-EuroLeague Team selection.
 On 22 August 2018 Lavrinovič signed with BC Prienai of the Lithuanian Basketball League.

 On 21 September 2019 he signed with the London City Royals of the British Basketball League.

 On 19 January 2020 he signed with BC Vytis of the National Basketball League.

 National team career

 Lavrinovič has also been a member of the men's Lithuanian national basketball team.
 Some of the tournaments he has played at with Lithuania's senior national team include: the EuroBasket 2003, the 2004 Summer Olympics, the EuroBasket 2005, the 2006 FIBA World Championship, the EuroBasket 2007, the 2008 Summer Olympics, the EuroBasket 2009, the EuroBasket 2011, the EuroBasket 2013, and the 2014 FIBA World Cup.
 He helped Lithuania win the gold medal at the EuroBasket 2003, the bronze medal at the EuroBasket 2007, and the silver medal at the EuroBasket 2013.